dlqSJTU/learngit/readme.txt

-git is distributed free softwore do you? git tracks changes. is it ok?
+it is distributed free softwore do you? git tracks changes. is it ok?